MartinKabierski/Conformance_Sketching/README.md

 ## Evaluation Results
-The result files, figures and plotting scripts used for the evaluation in the paper are located in the directory "evaluation".
-In the directory the top-level python script "plot.py" generates a set of plots based on the .csv-files located in "results", which have been generated using the aforementioned evaluation-plugin.
+The result files, figures and scripts plotting those figures, used for the evaluation in the paper, are located in the directory "Evaluation".
+In the directory the top-level python script "plot.py" generates a set of plots based on the .csv-files located in the directory "csv", which have been generated using the aforementioned evaluation-plugin.
 For the sake of clarity, the outputted plots are arranged into directories based on corresponding data set.

 ## Acknowledgements